Maine Episcopal Public Policy Network (MEPPN)

-The Maine Episcopal Network for Justice (MENJ) invites Episcopalians and all others who are committed to working toward justice and peace for all people and public policies that respect the dignity of every human being, both in the State of Maine, the United States, and the world.
+The Maine Episcopal Public Policy Network (MEPPN) invites Episcopalians and all others who are committed to working toward justice and peace for all people and public policies that respect the dignity of every human being, both in the State of Maine, the United States, and the world.
 Members of this group work, with God's help, to affirm the essential relationship between what we believe and how we live.

-Sign up to have MENJ's Social Justice & Advocacy updates sent right to your inbox.
+Sign up to have MEPPN's Social Justice & Advocacy updates sent right to your inbox.
 Find past issues below:

-The hope for MENJ is based on a belief that people of faith have a unique voice to share on the real crises that many Mainers experience every day.
-MENJ will work with ecumenical, Interfaith, and community partners on common concerns through the legislative process.
-MENJ will work to implement social policy teachings and commitments of the Episcopal Church at the statewide and local levels through engaging grassroots leadership in the 60 congregations across Maine through training and information sessions.
+The hope for Maine Episcopal Public Policy Network is based on a belief that people of faith have a unique voice to share on the real crises that many Mainers experience every day.
+The Network will work with ecumenical, Interfaith, and community partners on common concerns through the legislative process.
+We will work to implement social policy teachings and commitments of the Episcopal Church at the statewide and local levels through engaging grassroots leadership in the 60 congregations across Maine through training and information sessions.

 We will focus our advocacy, organizing, and education efforts on the Gospel imperatives: feeding the hungry, sheltering the homeless, welcoming the stranger, freeing the captive, ministering to the sick, caring for creation, and giving voice to the most vulnerable among us.